johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     But your favourite colour \
     Compared to the others is doom
   commentary: |
     Ireland is dangerously close to losing its crown of “most Eurovision wins ever”.
-Last year’s win from Sweden mean they now share that accolade – as well as being the only country to produce a two-time winner.
+Last year’s win from Sweden means they now share that accolade – as well as being the only country to produce a two-time winner.

     You’d hope, on that basis, that Ireland would bring its A-game.
 You'd think they'd want to show up ready to win.

-    And then they send an artist called *Bambie Thug* and a track called “Doomsday Blue” that is, to be blunt, an assault on the senses.
+    And then they send an artist called *Bambie Thug* and a track called “*Doomsday Blue*” that is, to be blunt, an assault on the senses.

     Chaotic and contorted from the very first moment, this is a unique entry – of that I have no doubt – but it is also deeply, deeply unpleasant.